Freshmen/Transfer Orientation 2021 https://orientation.engr.ucr.edu/

 ---|---|

-**Spring 2022 ONLY** *Students must earn the equivalent of a “C” grade in order to earn an “S” *A ”S” meets the major requirement and prerequisite for future course(s) *An ”NC” means you did not earn credit for the major requirement and you will likely need to repeat the course Note: If you can earn a “C”, BCOE strongly recommends that you do not change the grading basis to S/NC.
+*Students must earn the equivalent of a “C” grade in order to earn an “S” *A ”S” meets the major requirement and prerequisite for future course(s) *An ”NC” means you did not earn credit for the major requirement and you will likely need to repeat the course Note: If you can earn a “C”, BCOE strongly recommends that you do not change the grading basis to S/NC.
 It is likely that a future opportunity will review the S in a less favorable light than the C. Changing the grading basis is a final decision.
-Expect BCOE to deny petitions to revert the grading basis back to a letter grade after final grade determinations indicate that you performed better than anticipated. |
+Expect BCOE to deny petitions to revert the grading basis back to a letter grade after final grade determinations indicate that you performed better than anticipated.
+S/NC grading basis deadlines here. |

-Follow these instructions to change the grading basis of a major course before the deadline: BCOE Student Advising will review your form and give you a response within five business days.
+BCOE Student Advising will give you a response after the form has been reviewed.
+The enrollment adjustment form is not available after the deadline.
 Here are the important links you will need.
-Send e-mail by following the directions here See your advisor at drop-ins: Advisor Availability Review the Registrar's Enrollment adjustment instructions and form
+See your advisor at drop-ins: Advisor Availability Review the Registrar's Enrollment adjustment instructions and form

 |